On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

+It is not so easy to find an example of surface of type $L(24)$, here is an example: \begin{example} Let $l_{1},l_{2},q_{4},f$ be the forms

 The smooth sextic curve $C_{6}=\{l_{1}l_{2}q_{4}-f^{2}\}$ has three tritangent lines which are $l_{1}=0$, $l_{2}=0$ and the line $\{y=0\}$.
 Let $Y\to\PP^{2}$ be the double cover branched over $C_{6}$.
-The Picard number and the geometric Picard number of its reduction $Y_{13}$ modulo $13$ is $4$.
-Moreover, by the Artin-Tate formula, the discriminant of the Néron-Severi group of $Y_{13}$ is $-28$, thus $Y$ is a surface of type $L(24)$ (alternatively we computed the intersection matrix of the $6$ $(-2)$-curves and checked that they generate the rank $4$ lattice $L(24)$). \end{example}
+Using the same technics as in Proposition \ref{prop:The-surface-3conics}, one computes that the Picard number and the geometric Picard number of its reduction $Y_{13}$ modulo $13$ is $4$.
+Moreover, by the Artin-Tate formula, the discriminant of the Néron-Severi lattice of $Y_{13}$ is $-28$, thus $Y$ is a surface of type $L(24)$ (alternatively, we computed the intersection matrix of the $6$ $(-2)$-curves one the lines and checked that they generate the rank $4$ lattice $L(24)$). \end{example}